Roasted Brussels sprouts served with our bold, creamy, tangy maple syrup or honey mustard dressing are among the best side dishes for fall and winter.

-More holiday-friendly side dishes
+More holiday side dishes

 Looking for the perfect side dish for a special occasion?
 Check out our:

-- Crunchy fennel and orange salad with pomegranate seeds
+- Crunchy fennel and orange salad with pomegranate seeds.

-- Roasted butternut squash or cinnamon roasted butternut squash
+- Roasted butternut squash or cinnamon-roasted butternut squash.

-- Crunchy shaved Brussels sprouts salad
+- Crunchy shaved Brussels sprouts salad.

-- Red cabbage slaw with candied walnuts
+- Red cabbage slaw with candied walnuts.

-- Roasted cauliflower or roasted broccoli and cauliflower
+- Roasted cauliflower or roasted broccoli and cauliflower.

-- Roasted sweet potatoes or sweet potato wedges
+- Roasted sweet potatoes or sweet potato wedges.

-- Mashed sweet potatoes – sweet or savory recipe
+- Mashed sweet potatoes – sweet or savory recipe.

-For many more side dishes ideas, check out our sides category page.
+For many more side dish ideas, check out our sides category page.

-Reheat leftovers in a preheated oven at 360°F or 180°C on the top oven rack, or in the microwave for a couple of minutes.
+Reheat: warm leftovers in a preheated oven at 360°F or 180°C on the top oven rack for a few minutes, in the air fryer, or the microwave for a couple of minutes.

 The sprouts are also delicious when eaten at room temperature.
 In this case, take them out of the refrigerator 30 minutes before eating them.

-More fall recipes
+More fall & winter recipes

-- Butternut squash soup: a hearty, rich, and healthy vegetable soup
+- Butternut squash soup: a hearty, rich, and healthy vegetable soup.

-- Easy lentil curry with plenty of immune-boosting spices
+- Easy lentil curry with plenty of immune-boosting spices.

-- Broccoli pasta ready in 20 minutes with this mashing-technique
+- Broccoli pasta: ready in 20 minutes with this mashing technique.

-- Cauliflower soup with a velvety smooth texture and cheesy flavor
+- Cauliflower soup with a velvety smooth texture and cheesy flavor.

-- Quick mushroom pasta with chewy mushrooms and fresh tomatoes
+- Quick mushroom pasta with chewy mushrooms and fresh tomatoes.

 - Sweet potato lentil salad: a warm salad packed with vitamins, ready in 30 minutes!